sara692/Used-Car-Database-Analysis-MySQL-workbench-/README.md

 📂 Steps & SQL Workflow
 1️⃣ Database & Table Creation

+'''sql
-Create a database used_car_db
+Create a database used_car_db;

-Create the table used_cars with relevant fields like listing_id, make, model, year, mileage, price, etc.
+-- Create the table used_cars with relevant fields like listing_id, make, model, year, mileage, price, etc.

 CREATE DATABASE used_car_db;
 USE used_car_db;